Karoshi: Sweden

 In Sweden the deaths due to excessive stress at work is expected to increase from the current level in the future.

-A study conducted with researchers in cooperation with The Swedish work environment authority in 2019 concluded that 720 workers in Sweden already die due to stress from engaging in wage labour.
+A study conducted with researchers in cooperation with The Swedish work environment authority in 2019 concluded that 720 workers in Sweden already die every year due to stress from engaging in wage labour.
 This study sparked an increased amount of public debate.